German stocks - Factors to watch on June 7

-FRANKFURT, June 7 The DAX top-30 index looked set to open 0.2 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.
+FRANKFURT, June 7 (Reuters) - The DAX top-30 index looked set to open 0.2 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.

 The following are some of the factors that may move German stocks: